ember-learn/guides-source/guides/release/getting-started/anatomy-of-an-ember-app.md

 A model typically persists information to a web server, although models can be configured to save to anywhere else, such as the browser's Local Storage.

-By default new Ember apps include [Ember Data](../../models/), which is a separate data library that integrates with Ember and provides a solid, conventional model layer.
-We'll see Ember Data in action in the tutorial in the next section.
+By default new Ember apps include [EmberData](../../models/), which is a separate data library that integrates with Ember and provides a solid, conventional model layer.
+We'll see EmberData in action in the tutorial in the next section.

 You can also provide your own model layer using other data libraries such as